hesara/org.liferay.vaadin7.chat/README.md

 -------------
 - Java 8 and Maven
 - Liferay Portal 7 (latest)
-- Install https://github.com/sammso/org.liferay.vaadin7.compatibilitypack to your Lifieray 7
+- Install https://github.com/sammso/org.liferay.vaadin7.compatibilitypack to your Liferay 7

 To compile:
 -----------